pmdjdias/ua_infovis/Three.js/Lesson_02/README.md

 # Lesson 2 - Projections, lighting and transformations

 ## Outline
-* Camera models perspective and orthogonal projection
+* Camera models: perspective and orthogographic cameras
 * Interaction with camera
 * Lighting and shading
 * Transformations